TalentNcube/Logistics-pricing-analysis/README.md

 This research successfully developed and compared three machine learning models for logistics pricing based on distance.
 The Random Forest Regressor is the recommended model for real-world deployment due to its superior accuracy (highest  R^2 and lowest MAE) across both tipper capacities.
 Its ability to account for minor non-linear fluctuations in the distance-cost relationship provides the most reliable price estimates.
 The project provides a strong foundation for optimizing pricing strategies using predictive analytics, moving beyond fixed rate cards to a dynamic, data-driven approach.

-The models were trained and tested on the historical data.
-The consolidated performance results are presented below: